-Failure to comply with any of the above provisions is a violation of the USABS Team Policies and may lead to disciplinary action as determined by the Head Coach, Director of Sport Performance, and/or CEO.
+Failure to comply with any of the above provisions is a violation of the USABS Team Policies and may lead to disciplinary action as determined by the CEO, with input from relevant parties.
 The severity and the number of violations will be taken into account when disciplinary action is taken.
-Disciplinary action for violation of any provision in the Team Policies may include any, all or any combination of the following: (i) a written reprimand; (ii)

-probation; (iii) imposition of fines (including with respect to reimbursement of expenses incurred by USABS); (iv) reduction of financial or equipment support; (v) suspension or removal from the appropriate Team.
+Disciplinary action for violation of any provision in the Team Policies may include any, all or any combination of the following: (i) a written reprimand; (ii) probation; (iii) imposition of fines (including with respect to reimbursement of expenses incurred by USABS); (iv) reduction of financial or equipment support; (v) suspension or removal from the appropriate Team.